-I’m sure you want to be good at what you do.
-However, there is a difference between wanting to be good and needing to exceed no matter what.
+Perfectionism, we’re all guilty of it at points in our lives.
+We want to be good at what we do.
+However, there is a difference between wanting to be good and needing to exceed, no matter what.

-If you don’t think the latter, I’m sure you think being a perfectionist is a great attribute to have.
-It can be, but I think it is important to discuss both the negatives and the positives of wanting everything to be perfect.
+I’m sure lots of you think being a perfectionist is a great attribute to have.
+It can be, but I think it is important to discuss both the negatives and the positives of wanting everything to be ‘perfect’.

 This topic got brought up by a viewer on my YouTube channel.
 They described having a perfectionist mindset and how it has had an impact on his life.